docploy/site/docploy/docs/index.md

 # Comparison

-## Knowledge Bases

-## Markdown Generators
+Other documentation solutions include static site generators on one end and Wiki platforms on the other end.
+Both are fine solutions for sharing static knowledge quickly.
+But, there are many manual tasks involved with maintaining documentation that can consume your developers' time.
+When left unchecked, documentation can quickly grow out of control.

 ## Wikis

-Current documentation solutions include Markdown site generators on one end and Wiki knowledge bases on the other end.
-Both are fine solutions for sharing static knowledge quickly.
-But, there are many manual tasks involved with maintaining documentation that can consume peoples' time.
-When left unchecked, documentation can quickly grow out of control:
+Wikis provide a good solution for storing and reading static content.
+You can quickly create a new document.
+But, they can quickly turn into a wild west scenario as the number of documents scale up.
+They tend to store stale code, which can confuse onboarding or veteran users and cause them to waste their time trying to debug the root cause of the issue.
+Wikis live independently of your code, so when a breaking code change is introduced, many Wiki pages can go out of date.

+## Static Site Generators

+Static site generators are a good solution for keeping your documentation tied to your code.
+But, you need to set up and maintain your code and tooling.
+There is an opportunity cost for spending time on documentation when you could be building out your product instead.
+Static site generators also suffer from the same drawbacks as Wikis: code can get outdated, lack of a consistent page structure, and lack of grammar/syntax validation.